TempeHS/2024SDD-Rayan-AeroFit/agileArtifacts.md

 Not adding yet as it will clutter the screen with too much info.
 I will add a settings page where you can toggle this on/off.

 ## Increment (what must be achieved by the end of the sprint)
-- Local storage system that saves step and calorie counts
+- ~~Local storage system that saves step and calorie counts~~
-- Prompting an error messages will force users to retry input
+- ~~Prompting an error messages will force users to retry input~~
-- Create Help Page button that loads up user documentation
+- ~~Create Help Page button that loads up user documentation~~

 ## Sprint Review (Focus on project management)

-### What challenges did you have?

-### What did you do well?

-### What will you do differently next time?
+I created a schedule and was able to finish up this sprint incredibly quickly.
+I did an efficent job by reusing assets I had already created, (e.g the step/cal local storage system was a simple copy/paste from the local storage system I used for the user-goals.)
+The only real challenge I faced was with positioning elements, which took a lot of trial/error with tweaking and adding various lines of CSS.
+Next time I should seek proper research and assistance.